 - 4. Even when the transceiver stops and listens to the signal of a programmed channel, the transceiver will shift to a "dual watch" mode between this channel and the priority channel.
 Therefore, your priority watching of the designated channel is not compromised when the scanner has paused on an active channel. - 5.
-Press and hold the [SCAN(DW)] key for three seconds to return to the Memory Scan operation, if desired. - 6.
-To stop the Priority Scanning, press the [SCAN(DW)] or [CLR(WX)] key.
+To stop the Priority Scanning, press the [SCAN(DW)] key.